timmaycastags/ZeniqPunks-Knowledge-Base/README.md

 ## Zeniq Punks Future
 The future of Zeniq CryptoPunks is yet to be written; and it won't be written by me alone.
-And, it won't be written by me alone.
 It is not my intention to "lead" this collection.
 In fact it's quite the opposite.
 I invite ZENIQ blockchain enthusiasts to join in this journey.
 Feel free to reach out to collaborate.

 ## Zeniq Punks Details
 * 10,000 Supply